The International Ibsen Award

 CRITERIA FOR THE WINNER OF IIA 2026

-These are the criteria that guide the selection of the 2026 laureate
+These are the criteria that the Comittee has chosen to guide the selection of the 2026 laureate.

 In a world too often positioned through the ‘for’ and ‘against’, The International Ibsen Award 2026 rewards the imagining of theatre as the space inbetween – as a site for assembly, a place to envision and inspire what we might not yet know.
 The practice of theatre made through compassion and kindness, so critically needed for our times.
 The experience of art as a reminder of the human capacity to nurture and share beauty, hope and joy, as new ways of being and seeing.
 Theatre forging time and space for the reflection of the on going quiet works that are democracy in action.